Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Introduction

 \subsection{Related Work}

-Our paper is related to several streams of literature.
+Our paper connects to several strands of literature at the intersection of electricity markets, storage, and market power.

-\paragraph{Sequential Markets and Market Power} Our work is most closely related to the literature on market power in sequential markets, starting with the seminal work of \cite{allaz-vila}.
-The latter considers producers (``generators'') rather than batteries, but some of their insights transfer to our setting.
-Just like in \cite{allaz-vila}, producers use the forward (``day-ahead'') market even under complete certainty and perfect foresight because the forward market changes the marginal revenue on the spot (``real-time'') market.
-Under market power, the forward market improves both producer profit and social welfare, because the producer can use the day-ahead market to reduce withholding. \cite{ito-reguant-aer-sequential} extends the static Cournot game of \cite{bushnell-aer-2008} to sequential markets, and quantifies market power with limits to arbitrage in the Iberian electricity market. \cite{borenstein-et-al-2008-electricity} and \cite{saravia2003} also consider market power and arbitrage in electricity markets in California and New York, respectively. \cite{strategic-load-da-rt} considers a fixed strategic load that can allocate to day-ahead or real-time.
-While these works focus on (perfect or imperfect) arbitrage between day-ahead and real-time by generators or purely financial ``virtual'' bidders and only assume one time period, our work assumes that generators are nonstrategic and focuses also on the arbitrage between peak and off-peak time periods by batteries.
+\paragraph{Sequential Markets and Market Power.} Our paper is closest to the literature on market power in sequential markets, beginning with the seminal work of \cite{allaz-vila}.
+In that setting, producers use forward commitments strategically because the forward market changes marginal revenue in the spot market; under market power, forward trading can therefore improve both private profit and social welfare by reducing withholding. \cite{ito-reguant-aer-sequential} extend the static Cournot framework of \cite{bushnell-aer-2008} to sequential electricity markets and quantify market power with limits to arbitrage in the Iberian market. \cite{borenstein-et-al-2008-electricity} and \cite{saravia2003} study related market-power issues; \cite{strategic-load-da-rt} study strategic load allocation across settlements, while \cite{dvorkin-regression-equilibrium} studies renewable producers' equilibrium choice of forecasting models in two-stage markets.
+Our setting adds intertemporal storage: a battery arbitrages across both settlements and periods under stochastic demand, so strategic behavior distorts day-ahead scheduling and real-time balancing.